MirkMart/Lab_CompGeno/2023/7_OG.Inference_Phylogenomic/README.md

 iqtree -m TESTNEW -bb 1000 -s <TRIMMED ALN> --prefix <PREFIX> -nt AUTO
 ```

-Now you have a species tree on which perform gene families evolutionary analyses.
+Congrats you have a species tree on which perform gene families evolutionary analyses!